6669venus/wgtf/README.txt

 Introduction
 -----------
-This guide is for building and running the NGT test app.
+This guide is for building and running the WGTF test app.

 Step-by-Step Guide
 -----------

 On Windows

-1. Run ngt\build\wg_cmake.bat
+1. Run wgtf\build\wg_cmake.bat

     a.
 Select Visual Studio <version> <arch> - <Qt version>
        The version of Qt depends on the age of the branch.
 As of writing